Transgender weightlifter Hubbard makes history at Olympics

 Hubbard received applause and also applauded her fellow athletes when they were introduced on stage.
 Returning to compete, she took a moment to close her eyes, smile and take a deep breath.
 She overbalanced on her opening weight of 120 kilograms, taking the bar behind her shoulders.

-Her second effort of 125 kilograms was ruled invalid on a majority decision by the referees.
+Her second effort of 125 kilograms — a weight Hubbard has often managed in previous competitions — was ruled invalid on a majority decision by the referees.
 With New Zealand teammates and staff calling out encouragement, the third attempt was almost a repeat of the first.

 Athletes are eliminated if they do not record at least one valid lift in each of the two parts of the competition.

-Li's victory gave China its seventh gold medal in weightlifting at the Tokyo Games, and her rivals never got close.
-Li's total of 320 kilograms was 37 kilograms more than that of Emily Campbell, who became the first British woman to win a weightlifting medal.
+Li's victory gave China its seventh gold medal in weightlifting at the Tokyo Games.
+Her rivals never got close to the 320-kilogram winning total, with Emily Campbell finishing 37 kilograms behind to take silver.
+She became the first British woman to win a weightlifting medal.

-Sarah Robles of the United States repeated her bronze from 2016 with 282.
-She was challenging for silver, but had her last lift ruled invalid for elbow movement.
+Sarah Robles of the United States repeated her bronze from 2016 with 282, becoming the first U.S. woman with two weightlifting medals.
+Robles was challenging for second place, but had her last lift ruled invalid for elbow movement.
+“The refs should be doing their jobs so they’re doing it.
+It is really, really strict but if there’s anytime to be strict, it should be at the Olympics," Robles said.

 The International Olympic Committee in 2015 drew up a set of recommendations for including transgender athletes.
 Many sports bodies, including the IWF, have implemented similar policies based on those recommendations.
 Different sports are allowed to set their own specific policies.